MeeFoundation/docs/Concepts.md

 #### Root Context

-The root context is a very abstract concept, and possibly the hardest to understand.
-The Mee framework can be thought of as supporting a digital twin of the user.
-As such it needs to represent the very abstract notion that the human user, when using various digital systems exists as many partial identities in different contexts.
+The Mee framework can be thought of as providing a [digital twin](https://en.wikipedia.org/wiki/Digital_twin) of the user.
+It represents the user, as they use various digital systems (apps, websites, etc.) as a set of multiple, partial identities within different contexts.
+The user is the sole point of integration across these contexts.
+That is, in a privacy-first design, the only person who needs to know that in reality these are are all digital embodiments of the same user is *that* user.

-The user is the single point of integration across these contexts, and in in privacy-first design the only entity who needs to know that these are are all digital embodiments of the same person is that person.
-We represent the person as a entity within the root context, and we represent their identities in other non-root  contexts as other entities.
+The root context is the data container that contains the entity that represents this user, and we represent their identities in other non-root  contexts as other entities.
 We add a directed "correlation" link pointing from the entity in the root context that represents the person to each of its embodiment entities in each context.
-This "root context" abstraction is at the heart of what enables the Mee Framwork be a meta-identity system, not an identity system.
-Each context can define its own identifier namespace, schemas, state management, communications protocols, UI, UX, etc. independently.
+This "root context" abstraction is at the heart of what enables the Mee Framework be a *meta*-identity system, not an identity system.
+Each context defines its own identifier namespace, schemas, state management, communications protocols, UI, UX, etc. independently.

-As an example a person might have a couple email addresses, a Twitter handle and in some game they play as DevilSpawn666.
+As an example, a user might have a couple email addresses, a Twitter handle, and in some game they play have the handle DevilSpawn666.
 Here's how this is represented:

 ![root_context_example](./images/root_context_example.png)